sukhdeepg/blog/content/engineering-blogs/blogs-list.md

 * [How Stripe’s document databases supported 99.999% uptime with zero-downtime data migrations](https://stripe.com/blog/how-stripes-document-databases-supported-99.999-uptime-with-zero-downtime-data-migrations)
 * [How data is powering skills-based hiring on LinkedIn](https://www.linkedin.com/blog/engineering/talent/how-data-is-powering-skills-based-hiring-on-linkedin)
 * [Developing Rapidly With Generative AI](https://discord.com/blog/developing-rapidly-with-generative-ai)
+    1. This blog shares a structured approach to utilizing generative AI effectively.
+    2. **Stages:** Ideation, defining requirements, prototyping, learning, and deploying at scale.
+    3. **Iterative Process:** Continuous feedback loops during prototyping and learning.
+    4. Considering latency, task complexity, prompt length, quality, safety, language support, and throughput.
+    5. Balancing model size and response time against quality and cost.
+    6. Using advanced commercial LLMs (e.g. ChatGPT) for initial validation and feedback.
+Reason being if state of the art LLMs cannot justify the use case being solved, then the direction needs to be checked.
+    7. **Architecture:** Includes API gateway, LLM inference server, and content safety measures.
+    8. Balancing cost, privacy, and performance between commercial and self-hosted models.
+    9. Open-source models offer quality but may need fine-tuning and robust infrastructure.